cs4s/2019/ai/sessions/data/presentation/data.md

 # Collecting a Variety of Examples

 - A wide variety of examples can improve our Machine Learning models' accuracy
-- Like a survey, we want to collect data from a representative sample (e.g. across ages, genders, income)
+- We aim to collect data from a representative sample, like a survey we want to collect responses across ages, genders, income etc
 - A model that is trained on images could need a variety of images in a variety of lighting conditions
 	- Mistakes could be made, e.g. animals in grass vs snow